-Diabetic patients registered at Mortimer are encouraged to attend annually for a full check-up and assessment by a Dietitian, Foot Care Technician, District Nurse and Doctor.
+Diabetic patients registered at Mortimer are encouraged to attend annually for a full check-up and assessment.
 Advice and support is offered to diabetic patients and anybody who suspects they might have symptoms of diabetes, at any time.

 Hypertension and Coronary Heart Disease